Levy FAQ

 How did the school come up with the dollar amount for the levy?

 Most of the project is determined by OFCC’s master plan.
 Based on their evaluation, the cost of renovating the schools was determined and the state share was locked in based on the master plan.
-In addition to the master plan, locally funded initiatives, such as renovating more square footage than the state deems necessary based on enrollment and the competition gym, are a part of the project scope.
+In addition to the master plan, locally funded initiatives, such as renovating more square footage than the state deems necessary based on enrollment, are a part of the project scope.
 The costs not outlined in the master plan have been estimated based on input from the district’s architect.

 Why will two levies appear on the ballot?